wireapp/integration-docs/docs/02-manage-apps/01-create-app.md

 # Create App

+Create an app and get credentials for your integration

 Apps are available on paid plans.
 Upgrade to unlock integrations that simplify workflows and connect Wire to your existing tools.
 [See plans and pricing](https://wire.com/pricing).